javonharper/deeprootscollective/src/pages/index.md

   - We are an all Black space.
   - We believe in food sovereignty

-intro:
-  blurbs: []
-  heading: Who We Are
-  description: The Deep Roots Collective is organized by passionate members of
-    Philadelphia's Black community who are invested in the liberation of Black folks everywhere.
-Our members include artists, students, educators, and creatives.
 main:
   heading: Great coffee with no compromises
   description: >